subrandt/Swifty-Companion/README.md

 ## Security Considerations

 This project follows security best practices:
-- API credentials are stored in a non-committed `.env` file
+- API credentials are stored in a non-committed `config.env` file
 - OAuth tokens are managed securely and never persisted in plain text
 - Network requests use HTTPS for secure communication
 - Error messages are user-friendly without exposing sensitive information